Joris-Karl Huysmans chez lui par Dornac (1893)

 Ah! the true proof of Catholicism was that art which it had founded, an art which has never been surpassed; in painting and sculpture the Early Masters, mystics in poetry and in prose, in music plain chant, in architecture the Romanesque and Gothic styles.
 And all this held together and blazed in one sheaf, on one and the same altar; all was reconciled in one unique cluster of thoughts: to revere, to adore and serve the Dispenser, showing to Him reflected in the soul of His creature, as in a faithful mirror, the still immaculate treasure of his gifts.

-Though his idiosyncratic criticisms throughout the book concerning the arts may seem intimidating and, at times, even overwhelming, they always return to this high standard—Catholic indeed, but also medieval.
-For much like Huysmans himself, Durtal despises the Paris of the left side of the river Seine—the Paris of modernity, of liberalism, of the Revolution.
-He, on the other hand, is a son of the right side of that river—the side of the France which was proud to call itself the Eldest Daughter of the Church.
+Though his idiosyncratic criticisms throughout the book concerning the arts may seem intimidating and at times even overwhelming, they always return to this high standard—Catholic indeed, but also medieval.
+For much like Huysmans himself, Durtal despises the Paris of the right side of the river Seine—the Paris of modernity, of liberalism, of the Revolution.
+He, on the other hand, is a son of the left side of that river—the Paris of traditional France, the France which was still proud to call herself the Eldest Daughter of the Church.
 And this must also be borne in mind when Durtal criticizes certain trends in the priesthood, for he does not despise the institution of the priesthood as such (as, for instance, the Protestants do) but instead despises worldliness, the corrosive which rusts the gold of the holy priesthood throughout Church history.
 Even before his conversion back to the Faith, his true attitude becomes apparent in this opening chapter when, while thinking about a funeral he had attended that morning in the Madeleine, he professes to himself in admiration that:

 Never, in any religion, has a more charitable part, a more august mission, been assigned to man.